soarwing52/RealsensePython/README.md

 ```
 ### Data Preparation

-data collector: will generate folders:bag, log, and live location csv
+data collector: will generate folders: bag, log, and csvs :live location. foto_location

-data processor: from the collected bag and log file, create jpg and shapefile
+data processor: from the collected bag and log file, create jpg and matched.txt

 ### Installing